WorldWideTelescope/pywwt/docs/views.rst

 soon to match those currently present in the Web Client.

-This mode also comes with its own method, :meth:`~pywwt.ss_proxy.SolarSystem.track_object`, that centers the viewer on a major solar system object of your choice as it both rotates and follows its orbital path::
+This mode also comes with its own method, :meth:`~pywwt.solar_system.SolarSystem.track_object`, that centers the viewer on a major solar system object of your choice as it both rotates and follows its orbital path::